These four tips can improve quality of life for both the patient and their caregiver

 When caring for someone with Alzheimer’s, maintaining one’s own wellbeing is crucial.
 The National Institutes of Health (NIH) has a website dedicated to Alzheimer’s caregivers with tips for self-care.
 Some recommendations include asking others for help when needed, maintaining a healthy diet, and joining a support group for fellow caregivers.
 While the role of caregiver is rarely an easy one, keeping a positive attitude and managing stress can help the focus remain on what’s important – the precious time spent together.

 If you or a loved one has been diagnosed with Alzheimer’s disease or another advanced-stage illness, Fifth Season Financial may be able to help.
-Our Funds for Living and Giving (FLAG) program provides clients with an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+Our Funds for Living Program provides clients with an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance